ObengKojo23/chinook-sql-analytics/docs/findings_report.md

 - **Seasonal Promotions:** Launch campaigns ahead of **April** and **November** peaks to maximize demand.
 - Curate dedicated “TV & Film Soundtracks” playlists to increase discovery and repeat purchases.

 ### 📌 **Management Takeaway:**
 The company has a strong, stable revenue stream driven by dominant genres like Rock, Latin, and Metal, as well as a core group of popular artists.
 The heavy reliance on MPEG audio suggests focusing catalog expansion on this format.
-The stable monthly revenue trend, combined with seasonal peaks, presents an opportunity to maximize sales with targeted promotions and curated content.
-A strategic shift towards high-performing formats and genres will further strengthen the brand’s market position.
+The stable monthly revenue trend, combined with seasonal peaks, presents an opportunity to maximize sales with targeted promotions and curated contend.
+A strategic shift towards high-performing formats and genres will further strengthen the brand's market position.

 ---

 ## 3️⃣ Basket & Pricing Behavior